Thorne Family Genealogy Pages

 Detective-sergeant Barrett said that he arrested the accused at 87, Great Suffolk-street, Borough, at midnight on Saturday.
 The accused said, "I was there.
 I shall what is right at the proper time."
 Witness searched the accused, and in his left jacket pocket found a pocket-knife.
 Witness subsequently conveyed him to the Rodney-road police station, where he was charged.

 Dr. F.E.Welshman, acting divisional surgeon, of 126 Camberwell-road, stated that on Saturday night he was just leaving Rodney-road police-station, when he heard that a woman had been stabbed in South-street.
 He accompanied a police-constable to the spot, and saw deceased lying in the road, being supported by a man.
 Witness examined her and found her to be in a dying state, and then ordered her removal to the infirmary.
 Witness accompanied the ambulance there, but deceased died on the way.
 He had since made a post-mortem examination, and found eight distinct punctured wounds on the left arm, shoulder, neck, breast, finger, and chest.
 The latter had punctured the aorta, and the pericardium was full of blood.
-The cause of death was syncope from internal hemorrhage, consequent upon the injuries.
+The cause of death was syncope from internal haemorrhage, consequent upon the injuries.
 The bloodstained corsets, which were pierced, were here produced.
 The wounds, said the doctor, were such as could have been inflicted by the penknife (also produced).
 He did not think they were self- inflicted.

 The accused declined to make any statement.

-The trial is outlined below in a report in the The Times Newspaper.
+The trial is outlined below in a report in the Times Newspaper.
 25th March 1907.
 Or a fuller account of testimony given can be found at the Old Bailey Online.

 CENTRAL CRIMINAL COURT, March 23.So what happened next?